Medicines and medical devices contract negotiation

 We think carefully about which medicines can be reference priced because we know it can be difficult for people to change their medicine.
 We ask our committees of expert doctors for advice when we’re thinking about reference pricing and we always consider whether we should publicly consult before we make these kinds of decisions.

 National contracts for medical devices

-PHARMAC is working towards management of hospital medical devices and has developed national contracts with suppliers for items across six categories (wound care, sutures, disposable laparoscopic equipment, orthopaedic implants (spine and trauma), interventional cardiology, and sterile wraps and associated consumables).
+PHARMAC is working towards management of hospital medical devices and has developed national contracts with suppliers for many items.
 The contracts offer DHBs savings should they order these products or increase their mix of better value brands.

 Contracts with pharmaceutical companies may also include a rebate on the cost of the medicine or device.
 Rebates are paid by the pharmaceutical company back to District Health Boards (via PHARMAC).
 Rebates mean the price published in the Pharmaceutical Schedule is higher than the actual net price paid by DHBs.
 Accepting a rebate arrangement means that DHBs can subsidise a pharmaceutical for an affordable cost and the supplier is able to shield its net selling price in New Zealand from exposure to international markets.